 In the photo below, my stencil is all weeded and ready to go.

-For many of my transfer tape applications I use Duck Brand Peel and Stick Adhesive Laminate.
+For many of my transfer tape applications, I use TransferRite clear transfer material.
 This is sticky, but not too sticky.
-It worked especially well for transferring these three rustic trees small stencils to the wooden ornaments.

 Once your stencil is down, you can remove your transfer tape and start painting.
 Be sure your stencil is firmly pressed to the wood to prevent bleeds.